Origin of the Romanians: Theory of Daco-Roman continuity

-Scholars supporting the continuity theory argue that the Romanians descended primarily from the Daco-Romans, the inhabitants of "Dacia Traiana", a people developing through the cohabitation of the native Dacians and the Roman colonists in the province of Dacia Traiana (primarily in present-day Romania) north of the river Danube.
-The province encompassing the three regions of present-day Romania: Wallachia, Transylvania and Moldavia; to the north of the Lower Danube from 106.
+Scholars supporting the continuity theory argue that the Romanians descended primarily from the Daco-Romans, a people developing through the cohabitation of the native Dacians and the Roman colonists in the province of Dacia Traiana (primarily in present-day Romania) north of the river Danube.
+The province encompassed three regions of present-day Romania (Oltenia, Banat, and Transylvania) to the north of the Lower Danube from 106.

 In these scholars' view, the close contacts between the autochthonous Dacians and the Roman colonists led to the formation of the Romanian people because masses of provincials stayed behind after the Roman Empire abandoned the province in the early 270s.
 Thereafter the process of Romanization expanded to the neighboring regions due to the free movement of people across the former imperial borders.
 The spread of Christianity contributed to the process, since Latin was the language of liturgy among the Daco-Romans.
 The Romans held bridgeheads north of the Lower Danube, keeping Dacia within their sphere of influence uninterruptedly until 376.

 Proponents of the theory argues that the north-Danubian regions remained the main "center of Romanization" after the Slavs started assimilating the Latin-speaking population in the lands south of the Danube, or forcing them to move even further south in the 7th century.
-The natural barriers of the Carpathian Mountains allowing the Daco-Romans to preserve their cultural and linguistic identity while other peoples in the region were assimilated by various migratory tribes.
+The natural barriers of the Carpathian Mountains allowed the Daco-Romans to preserve their cultural and linguistic identity while other peoples in the region were assimilated by various migratory tribes.
 Although for a millennium migratory peoples invaded the territory, a sedentary Christian Romance-speaking population survived, primarily in the densely forested areas, separated from the "heretic" or pagan invaders.
 Only the "semisedentarian" Slavs exerted some influence on the Romanians' ancestors, especially after they adopted Orthodox Christianity in the 9th century.
 They played the role in the Romanians' ethnogenesis that the Germanic peoples had played in the formation of other Romance peoples.

 Historians who accept the continuity theory emphasize that the Romanians "form the numerically largest people" in southeastern Europe.
 Romanian ethnographers point at the "striking similarities" between the traditional Romanian folk dress and the Dacian dress depicted on Trajan's Column as clear evidence for the connection between the ancient Dacians and modern Romanians.
 They also highlight the importance of the massive and organized colonization of Dacia Traiana.
 One of them, Coriolan H. Opreanu underlines that "nowhere else has anyone defied reason by stating that a [Romance] people, twice as numerous as any of its neighbours..., is only accidentally inhabiting the territory of a former Roman province, once home to a numerous and strongly Romanized population".